 Consider How You Really Live

 Now is not the time for aspirational shopping.
 Be realistic about the people who live in your house, their ages and habits, and then buy accordingly.
 Kid-friendly living room furniture doesn't have to be ugly.
 Go for clean lines and a casual, comfortable look.
 Stay away from couches and chairs with skirts.
-Not only do they attract dust and pet hair, they are tripping hazards and can end up blotted with shoeprints.
+Not only do they attract dust and pet hair, but they are also tripping hazards and can end up blotted with shoeprints.
 Instead, choose seating with exposed legs for a modern, airy look that's also safe and easy to clean.

 Opt for patterns, saturated colors, and rich textures, all of which help hide stains and wear.
 This is true not just for kid-friendly furniture, but also walls, floors and window treatments.
 If you can't stand the thought of a bold pattern, try furniture with subtle heathering and a color wash for walls.
 Remember that paint appears lighter on larger surfaces, so go one shade darker than your favorite color chip.

 Also, don't use doilies or runners on end tables.
 Sooner or later, they will prove too tempting and a child will give them a tug.
 Coasters make a much better place to set drinks.
 If you're concerned about setting heavy decorative objects directly on wood surfaces, try stickable felt pads instead.